abhishek7h/python/README.md

 # Python
-Contains all my Python projects :).
+Contains all my Python projects.
+Some of these are done just to keep my brain occupied, and some are part of my school work.
-All of this is open-source and copyright-free, so feel free to use it!
+**Have fun exploring and happy coding!**